ZoranStojsavljevic/bbb-yocto/README.md

 	** ==>>	/home/zoran.s/projects/github/yocto/bbb-yocto/meta-socketcan \"

 These 3 (** ==>>) repos + bbb_yocto are maintained by Scott's
-cloned repos, where I advanced the jump-now technology to the mickledore release (skipping honister release - limitation) and making Scott's jump-now repos nanbield compliant:
+cloned repos, where I advanced the jumpnow technology to the mickledore release (skipping honister release - limitation) and making Scott's jump-now repos scarthgap compliant:

-	cloned meta-bbb - from now on compliant up to nanbield cloned meta-jumpnow - from now on compliant up to nanbield
+	cloned meta-bbb - from now on compliant up to scarthgap cloned meta-jumpnow - from now on compliant up to scarthgap

 TO DO:	create the Yocto honister release (very low prio task).
 	Probably will never be done!